zspann/cssi-prework-javascript-string-lab/README.md

 ## Instructions

+1. Fork and clone this lab (either through github or by clicking on the 'open' button in Learn). `cd` into the lab directory.

-1. Open `index.html` in the browser.
+2. Open `index.html` in the browser.
 You can open html files by using the command line or by using Finder.

-2. Open the JavaScript console within the browser to see any messages.
+3. Open the JavaScript console within the browser to see any messages.

-3. Press the "l33t It" button and you'll see the encoder just returns the original `userString`.
+4. Press the "l33t It" button and you'll see the encoder just returns the original `userString`.

-2. Open `encoder.js`.
+5. Open `encoder.js`.
 Follow the instructions in the comments to add code that translates `userString` into basic l33t before it is returned.